Adjudication Meaning and Defination in law

 - The decision has to be binding with the option of an appeal.

-The term is used as “claims adjudication.
+The term is used as “claims adjudication.”
 This refers to the act of allowing or denying the claims that have been filed to the insurance companies.
 This includes judging all aspects such as whether the pre-agreed terms of the insurance policy is held up and whether there are any malpractices.
-The term is of regular use and basically means the act of making a decision.
+The term is of regular use and basically means the act of deciding.

 In some cases, the term adjudicated refers to the children who are under the court’s jurisdiction due to the lack of a legal guardian.
 This particular meaning of this term is used very rarely.